eyaldavidszt/cv-builder/README.md

 First time using react, did this CV builder thingy where you can input data and it generates HTML with the corresponding data, auto-updating.
+With the ability to remove/edit fields.

 I could add a Work experience form but I think it would be exactly like implementing the Education form with just more inputs so I decided to pass on it.